sib1/sib1.github.io/_pages/about.md

 **Jul 24** - [RoGUENeRF](https://arxiv.org/abs/2403.11909) is accepted to ECCV 2024! 🎉 [Project Page Here](https://sib1.github.io/projects/roguenerf/)

+**Jul 24** - SWinGS: Sliding Windows for Dynamic 3D Gaussian Splatting is accepted to ECCV 2024! 🎉

 **Jun 24** - We are co-organizing the ECCV AIM 2024 challenge on Sparse Neural Rendering: Check out [Track 1](https://codalab.lisn.upsaclay.fr/competitions/19222) and [Track 2](https://codalab.lisn.upsaclay.fr/competitions/19223) here.

 **Oct 23** - We co-organized the ICCV workshop on View Synthesis for Human Heads together with Imperial College London.
 Find the challenge here: [To NeRF or not to NeRF](https://sites.google.com/view/vschh/home) 🎯